JRacz419/FindMyButcher2/README.md

-# FindMyButcher2
+# Find My Butcher
-Version 2 of Find My Butcher.
-More responsive
+Goal is to create a mobile freindly, interactive web directory to search for local butchers.